Six signs that it’s time to replace your storm drain filter

 2. Debris around the storm drain

-Buildup of large debris, such as trash, might just mean that the drain filter needs to be cleaned.
+Accumulation of large debris, such as trash, might just mean that the drain filter needs to be cleaned.
 But always keep an eye out for any other signs that it needs replacing.

 3. Standing water